Paris-Panthéon-Assas University: Presidents of university

 To this day, Panthéon-Assas has been governed by ten presidents.
 The founding president, Berthold Goldman, a jurist, was succeeded by Jacques Robert, former member of the Constitutional Council of France, who was followed by Jean Boulouis, a private law jurist.
 Next came another private law jurist, Georges Durry, followed by Philippe Ardant, former president of the Constitutional Court of the Principality of Andorra and former president of the Arab World Institute.
 Panthéon-Assas was then presided by Bernard Teyssié, a specialist in social law, who was succeeded by Jacqueline Dutheil de la Rochère, a public international law scholar.
 She was followed by Louis Vogel, a private law jurist.
 He implemented numerous innovations, the aim of which has been to adapt the education given at the university to the needs of the 21st century.
 He was elected head of the Presidents of Universities of France Society in 2010.
 Guillaume Leyte, a legal historian, was elected president of the university on 20 June 2012, and reelected in 2016.
-On 30 November 2020, Stéphane Braconnier, a public law professor, has been elected as the new president of the university, succeeding Guillaume Leyte.
+On 30 November 2020, Stéphane Braconnier, a public law professor, was elected as the new president of the university, succeeding Guillaume Leyte.